jsleocadio/IMD0188-APRENDIZADO_DE_MAQUINA/README.md

 ## Results

-Reducing the labels, oversampling and tuning the hyperparameters of the models we recommend using the **Random Forest** model.
-We almost got an accuracy of 70% and the same to Recall.
-Our guess are that our vectorization was poorly managed and our improvement to this project is to revisit the ``Preprocessing` step and refactor the script.
+After evaluating various configurations, including reduced labels, oversampling, and hyperparameter tuning, we recommend the **Random Forest** model due to its superior performance, achieving nearly 70% accuracy and weighted recall.
+However, we identified potential shortcomings in the vectorization process, suggesting that revisiting and refining the preprocessing step could further improve model performance.
+Future work will focus on optimizing text vectorization techniques to enhance classification accuracy.